-The bill would amend the Social Welfare Act to require that, no later than October 1, 2001, the Family Independence Agency (FIA) would be required to establish an automated finger imaging system designed to prevent a person from receiving food stamps, cash assistance, or both, under more than one name.
-Finger imaging obtained pursuant to the bill could be used only for the purpose of reducing fraud in obtaining public benefits or assistance under the act.
-Automated Finger Image System.
-Beginning with the effective date of the establishment and implementation of the finger imaging system, a person applying for cash assistance, food stamps, or both, would have to provide the FIA with an automated finger image or images as a condition of eligibility.
-The system, would have to be established so that, at a minimum, the following protections were provided to recipients:
+The bill would amend the Social Welfare Act to require that, not later than October 1, 2001, the Family Independence Agency (FIA) implement an automated finger imaging system designed to prevent a person from receiving temporary assistance to needy families and food stamps under more than one name.
+Finger imaging obtained pursuant to the bill could be used only to determine eligibility and reduce fraud in obtaining public benefits or assistance under the Act.

+Beginning with the effective date of the establishment and implementation of the finger imaging system, a person applying for TANF or food stamp benefits would have to provide the FIA with an automated finger image or images as a condition of eligibility.
+The FIA would have to promulgate rules under the Administrative Procedures Act to establish the system.
+The rules, at a minimum, would have to include the following: